Don McCafferty: Coaching career

-After working in the Cleveland, Ohio, recreation department the following year, he was hired as an assistant at Kent State University in 1948.
+After working in the Cleveland, Ohio, recreation department the following year, McCafferty was hired as an assistant coach at Kent State University in 1948.
 He spent eleven seasons with the Golden Flashes until accepting an assistant coaching position with the Baltimore Colts in 1959 under head coach Weeb Ewbank.
-During that first season at the professional level, McCafferty was part of the Colts' second straight championship team.
+During his first season at the professional level, McCafferty was a member of the Colts' 1959 NFL championship team, their second straight championship.

-When Ewbank was fired after the 1962 season, McCafferty remained with the team as offensive backs coach under new head coach Don Shula.
+Ewbank was fired after the 1962 season and McCafferty remained with the team as offensive backs coach under new head coach Don Shula.
 McCafferty's easy-going personality helped serve as a buffer against the demanding Shula's quest for perfection, a contrast that played a major part in the team's three NFL playoff appearances during the next seven years.
 Colts' Hall of Fame quarterback Johnny Unitas once said about McCafferty, "He doesn't shout and scream.
 He's able to look at football objectively without getting carried away emotionally."
 He was referred to in the press and by the Colts players as "Easy Rider."

-When Shula left after seven seasons in February 1970 for the Miami Dolphins, McCafferty was promoted to head coach on April 6, then led the Colts that season to an 11–2–1 record and their second Super Bowl appearance in three years.
-In the mistake-filled Super Bowl V against the Dallas Cowboys, the Colts won 16–13 on a last-second field goal by rookie Jim O'Brien.
+When Shula left after seven seasons in February 1970 for the Miami Dolphins, McCafferty was promoted to head coach on April 6, 1970.
+In his first season as head coach, McCafferty led the Colts to an 11–2–1 record and their second Super Bowl appearance in three years.
+In the turnover-filled Super Bowl V against the Dallas Cowboys, the Colts won 16–13 on a last-second field goal by rookie Jim O'Brien.

 The Colts once again reached the playoffs in 1971, but were shut out 21–0 in the AFC Championship game by Shula's Dolphins in the Orange Bowl.
 Ownership changed in 1972, and after only one win in the team's first five games, the last a 21–0 home shutout loss to Dallas, general manager Joe Thomas ordered the 39-year-old Unitas benched as the team's quarterback; when McCafferty refused, he was fired.

 McCafferty signed a three-year contract as head coach of the Detroit Lions three months later on January 26, 1973.
 He succeeded Joe Schmidt who had resigned two weeks prior.
 The Lions finished 6–7–1 in McCafferty's only season in 1973.

+Death

-On Sunday, July 28, 1974, while spending some time at his nearby home in West Bloomfield, Michigan, he suffered a heart attack while mowing his lawn.
-After being transported to a Pontiac hospital, he died at age 53, and was buried three days later, following services at Dulaney Valley Memorial Gardens in Timonium, Maryland.
+On July 28, 1974, while spending some time at his home in West Bloomfield, Michigan, McCafferty suffered a heart attack while mowing his lawn.
+After being transported to a Pontiac hospital, he died at age 53.
+He was buried three days later, following services at Dulaney Valley Memorial Gardens in Timonium, Maryland.